-If you present to your doctor with any of the aforementioned symptoms he or she should make a very detailed history of their extent and severity.
+If you present to your doctor any of the aforementioned symptoms, he or she should make a very detailed history of their extent and severity.
 They may then conduct a digital rectal examination to check for lumps or significant build-ups of mass within the rectum.
 Blood and stool samples may also be taken to provide as much information as possible on the patient’s health.

 Your doctor may then draw on these examinations and their professional judgement to ascertain whether or not suspicions of bowel cancer warrant further investigation.
 Where they do, you should be referred urgently to a Gastroenterologist within a maximum timeframe of two weeks.